top of page

 Moving a child to a more restrictive environment must be an IEP Team decision based on the child's unique needs.
 In Utah, some districts push hard to move students with disabilities into cluster classes (aka unit classes, aka self-contained classes) that may be housed in schools outside the family's neighborhood.
 Other districts strongly resist placing students in these classes, even when students are struggling.
 Neither approach is appropriate.
 The decision must be based on the child's needs after adequate resources and positive behavioral interventions and supports (PBIS) have been devoted to maintaining the general education placement with typical peers.

-always be considered and attempted before moving a child out of the general education setting to a cluster/unit/self-contained class, special school, residential treatment, or homebound placement.
+Too often schools claim, "A one-on-one (1:1) paraprofessional is the most restrictive environment."
+This remark is based on outdated research and defies logic.
+The IEP Student Center believes that adding the services of a paraprofessional should always be considered and attempted before moving a child out of the general education setting to a cluster/unit/self-contained class, special school, residential treatment, or homebound placement.
 All of those options separate children with disabilities from their typical peers.
 Use of a paraprofessional does have downsides, but they pale in comparison to the complete removal of a child with disabilities from the general education setting.

 Research helps us avoid common misuse of paraprofessionals: